What you need to know

 Migrant

 There are different ways to define a migrant, depending on circumstances and the kind of data under consideration.
-In the context of international migration (to distinguish the term from anyone moving between different places withing a country), a migrant is someone who changes their country of usual residence for a period of at least a year, so that the country of destination effectively becomes the country of usual residence.
+In the context of international migration (to distinguish the term from anyone moving between different places within a country), a migrant is someone who changes their country of usual residence for a period of at least a year, so that the country of destination effectively becomes the country of usual residence.

 For practical purposes, this toolkit uses the term ‘refugee’ to include all categories of people in the UK who have lived experience of forced migration, and who come to the UK to rebuild their lives following persecution, war and human rights abuses.
 This includes those with refugee or similar status (past and present), asylum seekers, and people who have arrived in the UK under various visa schemes, and who had to flee their home countries.
 It also includes those who have been denied their asylum claims in the UK, but who are not able to return.